vernj123/vimrc-config/README.md

 let g:ale_linters = {'python': ['flake8']}

+-The above line is the end of the config

-Do not forget to !wq to save and exit
+-Do not forget to !wq to save and exit

-NAVIGATE to RTP from vim = :e $RTP
+-NAVIGATE to RTP from vim = :e $RTP

 -----------------------------------------------------------------------